11 Common Craigslist Scams Formats that Fool Everybody

 7).
 Fake Rentals

 This type of scam involves transactions centered on apartment rentals.
-How it works is that the scammer will post pictures of an apartment that was actually stolen somewhere on the internet.
+How it works is that the scammer will post pictures of an apartment that was stolen somewhere on the internet.

 8).
 Fake Website

-It is unfortunate that most buyers and sellers on Craigslist don’t accurately observe some misspellings.
+Unfortunately, most buyers and sellers on Craigslist don’t accurately observe some misspellings.

 9).
 Foreign Job Listings